Constance J. Chang-Hasnain

-Constance J. Chang-Hasnain is chairperson and founder of Berxel Photonics Co.
+Constance J. Chang-Hasnain is a Taiwanese-American electrical engineer who is the chairperson and founder of Berxel Photonics Co.
 Ltd. and Whinnery Professor Emerita of the University of California, Berkeley.
 She was President of Optica in 2021.

+Education

+She obtained a B.S. degree in electrical and computer engineering from University of California, Davis in 1982, an M.S. and a Ph.D. in electrical engineering and computer science from the University of California, Berkeley in 1984 and 1987, respectively.